If you’re searching for a weighted vest to increase the intensity of your workouts, look no further!

 I actually decided to write this page after researching this topic for myself.
 Other websites were just doing Amazon roundups and you could tell the authors had never actually used a weighted vest or plate carrier in their life.

 I decided to buy all of the ones that I thought looked good and share my thoughts about each here on my website.

 I use a weighted vest regularly for everything from long-distance runs to pull-ups to walking lunges.
-I also have tested a lot of plate carriers, so I’ll help you decide which is better for you!
+I have also tested a lot of plate carriers, so I’ll add both to this list and help you find the best weighted vest for you!

 - Here Are the Best Weighted Vests

 - 3. 5.11 TacTec Vest (Best Plate Carrier)

 - 4. TNT Pro Series

 - 6. Cap Barbell (Holds up to 150 pounds)

 - 10. Mir Adjustable Vest